corda/corda/docs/source/api-core-types.rst

 details of a party are required, the ``Party`` class should be used.
 The identity service provides functionality for resolving anonymous parties to full parties.

-CordaX500Name
-^^^^^^^^^^^^^

-Identity names are held within the ``CordaX500Name`` data class, which enforces the strict rules that Corda requires on naming.
-In order to be compatible with other implementations, we constrain the attributes to a subset of the minimum supported set for X.509 certificates (specified in RFC 3280), plus the locality attribute:
+Identity names are held within the ``CordaX500Name`` data class, which enforces the structure of names within Corda, as well as ensuring a consistent rendering of the names in plain text.

-* organization (O)
-* state (ST)
-* locality (L)
-* country (C)
-* organizational-unit (OU)
-* common name (CN) - used only for service identities

-The organisation, locality and country attributes are required, while state, organisational-unit and common name are optional.
-Attributes cannot be be present more than once in the name.
-The "country" code is strictly restricted to valid ISO 3166-1 two letter codes.

 CompositeKey
 ------------